Zilvaro/my-digitalz/README.md

 Each of the pages were tested for
 1. responsiveness + smooth change from vertical to horizontal layout
-2. all images and texts are clear, readible and are not distorted on different screens
+2. all images and texts are clear, readable and are not distorted on different screens
 3. all links to other pages work
 4. accessibility (clarity of the page and next steps)
 5. external links open in new tab and